Menu

 The calm waters of the lagoon are perfect for kayaking, letting you explore every corner at your leisure.
 You can paddle close to the cliffs and see the intricate details of the rock formations or just float and take in the serene atmosphere.
 The sense of peace in the lagoon is palpable, with the only sounds being the gentle lap of the water against the kayak and the occasional call of wildlife.

 It's a spot that invites you to slow down and savor the moment, whether you're an avid kayaker or just there to enjoy the scenery.
-The time with Mika, the laughter and shared wonder, was heightened by the absence of distractions, making it a truly intimate experience.
+The time in the lagoon — the calm, the light, the stillness — was unforgettable.
 The Big Lagoon is a natural masterpiece that showcases the stunning beauty of El Nido, making it a highlight of any island-hopping tour.

 The Enigmatic Secret Lagoon

-Our next destination, the Secret Lagoon, was a marvel hidden behind a crevice in the limestone cliffs.
+The next destination, the Secret Lagoon, was a marvel hidden behind a crevice in the limestone cliffs.
 It felt like stepping into a secret world, an enclave of natural beauty untouched by time.
-The towering rocks around us, the serene water below - it was a moment of awe, a reminder of nature's grandeur.
+The towering rocks around, the serene water below - it was a moment of awe, a reminder of nature's grandeur.

 Lunch and Discovery at Shimizu Island

 Shimizu Island offered not just a feast for the senses but a literal feast, courtesy of our ApeTours crew.
 The spread was a testament to Filipino hospitality and culinary richness.
-Post-lunch, we ventured into the waters for some snorkeling.
-While Mika bravely tried to embrace the experience, her discomfort was a reminder of the newness of this world to her.
-For me, snorkeling was an introspective journey, a peaceful exploration of the vibrant life beneath the waves.
+Post-lunch, I ventured into the waters for some snorkeling.
+Snorkeling was a peaceful and introspective experience for me — floating in a new world, face-to-face with vibrant marine life.

 Enjoying Seven Commando Beach

 Seven Commandos Beach was all about chilling out and soaking up the sun.
 It's the kind of beach you see in postcards – white sand, clear water, and palm trees.
-We didn't layout on the beach, but we did splash around in the water a lot.
-And yeah, I did play the rold of 'Instagram boyfriend' for a bit, snapping pics of Mika, but I can't complain.
-It was fun, trying to get those perfect shots with the beach vibes in the background.
-We also just hung out, talking and laughing, enjoying the fact that we were in this beautiful place together.
+I didn't layout on the beach, but did splash around in the water a lot.
+I also took some time to unwind, splash around, and just take in the scenery.
 It was a great spot to relax and conclude a day of hopping around islands, just cooling off in the water and watching the world go by.

 Reflections on a Day Well-Spent

 As we returned to El Nido, tired yet exhilarated, I couldn't help but reflect on the day.
-It was more than just an adventure; it was a shared journey, a series of moments that Mika and I have together.
-That evening, over a hearty meal at a local Filipino restaurant, we relished the day's experiences, our conversation filled with laughter and mutual understanding.
+It was more than just an adventure; it was a journey full of moments I won’t forget.
+That evening, over a hearty meal at a local Filipino restaurant, I found myself smiling — reflecting on a day full of sun, salt, and surreal beauty.

 The next day promised a well-deserved rest and an opportunity to explore El Nido further.
-But for now, the memories of Tour A, of a day spent amidst nature's wonders with someone special, filled me with gratitude.
-It was a reminder that sometimes, the most profound connections are forged not through words, but through shared experiences in beautiful places.
+But for now, the memories of Tour A, of a day spent amidst nature's wonders in a place that felt nothing short of magical, filled me with gratitude.
+It was a reminder that sometimes, the most profound connections are forged not through words, but through experiences in beautiful places.

 Back to all posts